 What Is An Alternative to Hiring a Facilities Manager?

-Unless building owners plan to carry out FM tasks by themselves, there is ultimately one alternative to hiring a facilities manager; outsourcing FM.
+Unless building owners plan to carry out FM tasks by themselves, there are alternatives to hiring a facilities manager; outsourcing all FM responsibilities or opting for an integrated FM approach.

 There are two main driving forces when choosing to outsource FM; cost and flexibility.